 - Better than Bouillon Chicken Base

 - Buitoni Tortellini–refrigerated tortellini.
-You can also use frozen tortellini but only use a 1 minute pressure cooking time.
+You can also use frozen tortellini (same cooking time)

 - Kosher salt